kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Coordinate Warps.md

 - To bypass obstacles or walls that would otherwise be untraversable
 - To reach areas early

-All of the following warps list the following information:
+All of the warps list the following information:
 - Runs the warp are used in (some have more than one)
 - Start Module and Destination Module
-- Approximate Warp Coordinates
+- Approximate Warp Coordinates in (x,y)
 - Precision Level of the Warp (None, Low, Moderate, High)
+- An image picturing the start and end of the warp with associated walkmesh maps
+- A video showing the warp in action

 Note that only true Coordinate Warps are listed here; Unrestricted runs use many other [Hotshots](<Hotshot>) that don't care about the positions of party members, or specifically want them to be out of bounds to take advantage of the [party spawn rules](#party-member-spawn-rules).